1jour1vin

 About the wine:

 The 2018 Brunello di Montalcino Il Poggione reveals a deep, flavorful character, with more fruit and concentration than most of its peers.
-This wine has a dense core, featuring black cherry, blackberry, toasted spices, mahogany-smoked meat, and plowed earth.
+This wine has a dense core, featuring black cherry, blackberry, toasted spices, mahogany-smoked meat, and tilled earth.
 Despite its robust aromas, this Sangiovese is actually quite refined and polished in texture.
 The tannins are supple and lean toward approachability.
-This is an ambitious production of 200,000 bottles.
-The estate’s Riserva Vigna Paganelli was not produced in 2018, so the fruit from that wine was used here.
+This is an ambitious production run of 200,000 bottles.
+The estate’s Riserva Vigna Paganelli was not produced in 2018, so the grapes from that vintage were used here instead.

 Wine Enthusiast